In more modern SysV R4 Unix systems and their derivatives, the

 /opt/appname

-directory, but now keep them all in /opt/pkg/archives
+directory, but now keep them all in /opt/pkg/archives.

-directory tree to contain those files.
+/opt/web directory tree to contain those files.
 A large

 database application might be approached in the same way.
 But we

-occasionally still go looking in /opt/apache/conf
+occasionally still go looking in /opt/apache/conf for the

 configuration files.
 (That directory contains only the originals as